Home Feed-In Tariffs Best Solar Feed-in Tariffs in NSW

 Top 3 Solar feed-in Tariffs in NSW

-Electricity companies will compensate you at a wholesale rate for any extra solar power you feed back into the network.
-This process is referred to as a feed-in tariff or net metering.
-While the rate paid is lower than what you’re charged during buyback, combining this with your solar panel setup can lead to significant savings on your power bills.
+Electricity providers will reimburse you at a market rate for any surplus solar energy you supply back to the grid.
+This scheme is known as a feed-in tariff or net metering.
+Although the rate you receive is less than what you would pay if you were buying energy, integrating this arrangement with your solar panels can substantially reduce your power bills.

 Solar feed-in tariffs are slowly decreasing and are the lowest since the scheme started, but they still do equally large savings.
 This is a core reason to take battery storage as a better alternative.
 Also, there will be huge customer adaptation change for batteries in near future due to decrease in sudden prices.